Thursday, February 27, 2025

 And nothing will ever rule the world.

-but never has a single teeny, tiny soul
+but never has a shriveled soul

 wrapped in obscene intolerance survived for long.